matrixinfer-ai/kthena/docs/kthena/docs/getting-started/quick-start.md

 **Step 3: Perform Inference**

-Before you can perform inference, you need to create ModelRouter and ModelServer.
-You can refer to [modelRouter Configration](../user-guide/prefill-decode-disaggregation/vllm-ascend(mooncake).md#modelrouter-configuration) and [modelServer Configration](../user-guide/prefill-decode-disaggregation/vllm-ascend(mooncake).md#modelserver-configuration).
+Before you can perform inference, you need to create `ModelRoute` and `ModelServer`.
+You can refer to [modelRouter Configuration](../user-guide/prefill-decode-disaggregation/vllm-ascend(mooncake).md#modelrouter-configuration) and [modelServer Configuration](../user-guide/prefill-decode-disaggregation/vllm-ascend(mooncake).md#modelserver-configuration).

 Then you can use the following command to send a request: